ergochat/ircdog/DEVELOPING.md

     $ kill -ABRT <procid>

-This will kill Oragono and print out a stack trace for you to take a look at.
+This will kill ircdog and print out a stack trace for you to take a look at.